Open Source & Open Data

 Free software and open source software are two terms for the same thing: software released under licenses that guarantee users a certain specific set of freedoms provided users comply with the terms of the license.

-No. The freedom to use the open sourced software program for any purpose, including commercial, is part of the open source definition.
-Open source licenses do not discriminate against fields of endeavor whether commercial or academic.
-As such, we cannot use an approved open source license and then put additional restrictions restricting it for academic use.
+The freedom to use the open sourced software program for any purpose, including some commercial, is part of the open source definition.
+Open source licenses do not discriminate against fields of endeavor whether commercial or academic, however there are some restrictions on certain creative commons licenses.
+In general, we cannot use an approved open source license and then put additional restrictions restricting it for academic use.

 What are the types of open source licenses?
 What is a copyleft license?
 How is it different from a permissive license?